Additional Information on Services

 Semen morphology provides an estimate for how many sperm look completely normal (heads, midpiece, tails).
 The original hope with this test was that by looking how good a sperm appeared, you might be able to predict how well that sperm might be able to fertilize.
 However, multiple studies have confirmed that morphology is likely the least helpful of the various semen parameters (volume, pH, concentration, motility).
 Some studies suggest that morphology is no better at predicting fertility than flipping a coin (positive predictive value).
 The value of this test has largely been replaced by other, newer tests (DNA fragmentation index).

-Sperm that has with low morphology is often referred to as teratospermia.
+Sperm that has low morphology is often referred to as teratospermia.

 Men with low morphology (without any other abnormalities) generally do not require further evaluation.
 On occasion, men with low morphology and a history of recurrent miscarriages may benefit from further testing (DNA fragmentation index).
 Similarly, no treatments have been consistently shown to improve morphology.